 Image Credit: David Domoney

-As mentioned, the best way to get rid of weeds permanently is by pulling them by your self.
+As mentioned, the best way to get rid of weeds permanently is by pulling them by yourself.
 So if you have enough time, pull the weeds one by one.
-This can make for a great exercise and ideal for those who love to tend to their gardens.
+This can make for great exercise and is ideal for those who love to tend to their gardens.
 When taking the weeds off, try to pull from below the soil.
 But when doing so, wait until after the rainstorm is over where the ground is softer.
 Use a screwdriver or a knife to loosen up any stubborn weed roots.

 2. Learn To Love the Weeds